-Snowflake delivers a modern cloud-based data warehouse that is fast, easy to use, and more versatile than other conventional and cloud data warehouses.
+Snowflake cloud data warehouse is fast, easy to use, and more versatile than other conventional and cloud data warehouses.
 It has a multi-cluster design that addresses concurrency problems, delays, and failures.

 The platform provides secure data interchange with a robust, flexible operation procedure, from data consumption to monetization.
 Snowflake also offers a lot in terms of cybersecurity, which is increasingly seen as a data problem at its core.